 Once you’ve installed Docker, proceed with checking your setup.

-The “native” runner allows you to use the Nextstrain CLI without installing Docker, for cases when you cannot or do not want to use containers.
+The “ambient” runtime allows you to use the Nextstrain CLI with your own ambient setup, for when you cannot or do not want to have Nextstrain CLI manage its own runtime.

-However, you will need to make sure all of the Nextstrain software dependencies are available locally or “natively” on your computer.
-The easiest and most common way to do this is by using Conda to install our Conda environment, as documented here.
+However, you will need to make sure all of the Nextstrain software dependencies are available locally or “ambiently” on your computer.
+A common way to do this is by manually using Conda to manage your own environment that includes the required software, however you’re responsible for making sure the correct software is installed and kept up-to-date.
 It is also possible to install the required Nextstrain software Augur and Auspice and their dependencies manually, although this is not recommended.

 Once you’ve installed dependencies, proceed with checking your setup.

-AWS Batch is an advanced computing environment which allows you to launch and monitor Nextstrain builds in the cloud from the comfort of your own computer.
-The same image used by the local Docker runner is used by AWS Batch, making your builds more reproducible, and builds have access to computers with very large CPU and memory allocations if necessary.
+AWS Batch is an advanced computing platform which allows you to launch and monitor Nextstrain builds in the cloud from the comfort of your own computer.
+The same image used by the local Docker runtime is used by AWS Batch, making your builds more reproducible, and builds have access to computers with very large CPU and memory allocations if necessary.

 The initial setup is quite a bit more involved, but detailed instructions are available.